Research Scientist / Engineer

 I received my Ph.D. from the Department of Computer Science at Stanford University advised by Prof. Dan Boneh.
 My thesis focused on modeling and building secure deterministic and searchable encryption schemes.
 I also worked on building lattice-based cryptographic primitives, among other topics in cryptography.

-I spent Summer 2013 with Dirk Balfanz and the security engineering team doing research on the Security Key at Google.
-I spent Summer 2012 at Microsoft Research (Silicon Valley) working with Gil Segev and Ilya Mironov.
-Earlier, I graduated from the Computer Science and Engineering Department at IIT Madras with a Bachelors of Technology in Computer Science in 2009.
+During my Ph.D., I spent summers with Dirk Balfanz and the security engineering team doing research on the Security Key at Google, and at Microsoft Research (Silicon Valley) working with Gil Segev and Ilya Mironov.
+Earlier, I graduated from the Computer Science and Engineering Department at IIT Madras with a Bachelors of Technology in Computer Science.

 With Nicolas Papernot, Shuang Song, Ilya Mironov, Kunal Talwar, and Úlfar Erlingsson